 Rain chains demonstrate a beautiful blend of decorative form and useful function.
 Instead of water traveling from your roof through a closed downspout, rain chains allow you to enjoy rainwater’s pleasing sound and aesthetics, like a babbling brook cascading downward.via Hallmark Channel

-This rain chains buying guide is a comprehensive overview of rain chain costs, materials, options, professional installation and diy options, and more.
-It is presented in the form of rain chains FAQs, so you can quickly access the information you want.
+The guide is presented in the form of FAQs, so you can quickly access the information you want:

 What are Rain Chains?

 If you’re unfamiliar with rain chains, or kusari doi in Japanese, lets discuss their anatomy.

 - An adapter or bracket is attached to the gutter in place of a downspout